ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: Should spell out definition of `DpConfig` for various differential
 > privacy mechanisms and parameters.
 See draft
 > [draft](https://github.com/wangshan/draft-wang-ppm-differential-privacy) for discussion.

+The value `dp_mechansim_param_len` field MUST match length of the remainder of the structure.

 The definition of `Time`, `Duration`, `Url`, and `QueryType` follow those in
 {{!DAP}}.